-Spanish II Honors continues to develop proficiency in the four major language skills.
-Basic vocabulary, grammar, verb tenses, and sentence structures from Spanish I are reviewed, and advanced tenses and structures are added.
-Students will also write and enact original dialogues based on practical conversational vocabulary.
-More readings are included for cultural enrichment and reading comprehension.
+In this course, students continue to develop proficiency in the four major language skills.
+Basic vocabulary, grammar, verb tenses, and sentence structures from Spanish I are reviewed, and new tenses and structures are added in context.
+Students read, write, listen, and communicate daily.
+More readings are included for cultural enrichment.
+Songs and games are again used to improve pronunciation and build vocabulary.
 Students in Spanish II Honors will work at a faster pace and cover more curriculum than other Spanish II courses.
-Completion of Spanish II Honors will place students directly into Spanish IIIB (skipping over Spanish IIIA).
+Spanish II Honors comprises Spanish IIA, Spanish IIB, and Spanish IIIB (skipping over Spanish IIIA).